joemags-apps/authdocs.xash.co.zw/docs/README.md

-# Authdocs.xash.co.zw
+# Auth Platform

 This is the documentation site for the Xash Authentication API.
 The API allows you to authenticate users and manage their profiles and associated data.

 ## Getting Started

 To get started with the API, you'll need to create an app and obtain an API key.
-Follow the instructions in the [Register](register/index.md) section to create your app and generate an API key.
+Follow the instructions in the [Register](profiles/index.md) section to create your app and generate an API key.

 ## API Documentation